 Mary Porter is an angel.
-I first met her a few days before my childhood friend, David, passed away from cancer.
+I first met her a few days before my childhood friend, passed away from cancer.
 I was visiting David to spend his final days with him.
-When Mary walked through the door of David’s apartment, she was greeted by David and his wife like a longtime and deep family friend.
-In fact, Mary had only met David and Beth a week before, when she was assigned to be the hospice/RN nurse for David.
-But already, Mary had made a close connection with this couple.
-That connection proved invaluable over the last few days of David’s life both at home and in the hospital, a period to which I was a witness and through which Mary was David’s guide and great source of comfort and security.
-I had never been involved in the end-stage of someone’s life, but Mary was instrumental in creating a loving, accepting and caring space in which David could do the final work of his life and provide a space in which his friends and family could give him the support he needed.
+I discovered Mary had connected deeply with my friend within hours of being hired.
+This connection proved invaluable over the last few days of my friends life both at home and in the hospital, a period to which I was a witness.
+Mary was his guide and a great source of comfort and security.
+I had never been involved in the end-stage of someone’s life, but Mary was instrumental in creating a loving, accepting and caring space in which my friend could do the final work of his life.
+She provided a space in which his friends and family could give him the support he needed.

-Mary has a very effective skill set of working with the dying as well s being an RN.
-I saw her work very effectively with hospital staff to advocate for David’s needs both from the perspective of additional recourses, but also to ensure that David was allowed to move through his dying process without unnecessary medical intervention.
-But the most important contribution that Mary made was to help David understand the process his was going through and to alleviate his fear and anxiety, giving his wife Beth, the support she needed to be fully present with David.
+I saw her work very effectively with hospital staff to advocate for the patient's needs both from the perspective of additional recourses and also to ensure that he was allowed to move through his dying process without unnecessary medical intervention.
+The family agreed that the most important contribution that Mary made was to help my friend and his wife to understand the process he was going through and greatly reduce their fear and anxiety.
+This gave his wife and family the support they needed to be fully present.

 The person who changed that for us was Mary Porter.
 For one thing, she has been there, and I can not overestimate the comfort of someone who is calm and familiar around something so frightening.
 For another, she is warm, and direct, and embodies gracious bedside manner.
 But what makes Mary truly special is her wisdom around death.
 Basically, she accomplishes the impossible: She manages to reframe death as something that's part of the order of things.